University of Toronto, Department of Geography and Planning

 Dr. Michael Widener advising

 Constructing a Routable Retrospective Transit Timetable from a Realtime Vehicle Location Feed and GTFS.
-Nate Wessel, Jeff Allen, & Steve Farber.
+Nate Wessel, Jeff Allen, & Steven Farber.
 Journal of Transport Geography.
 2017.

 Dwelling Type Matters: Untangling the Paradox of Intensification and Bicycle Mode Choice.
 Trudy Ledsham, Steven Farber, & Nate Wessel.
 Transportation Research Record.
 2017.